 Creating a Zazzle product begins with adding an image and/or text to a product.

-Click “Add Image” button to apply an image to your product.
-You will be provided with a couple of different options.
+Click the ‘Add Image’ button to apply an image to your product.

 If you’re having trouble uploading an image, please visit here.

 IMPORTANT: You must click within the design in the design area to see the right side of the screen populate with other ways to add to and edit your design.
 (See below)